Find Treatment for Technology Addiction

 About Dr. David Greenfield

-Dr. Greenfield is the founder and Medical Director of The Center for Internet and Technology Addiction and Assistant Clinical Professor of Psychiatry at the UConn School of Medicine where he teaches behavioral addiction medicine and supervises residents in psychiatry.
-He is a leading authority on Internet and technology addiction and author of numerous articles/book chapters and the book Virtual Addiction which in 1999 rang an early warning regarding the world’s growing Internet Addiction problem.
-Dr. Greenfield participates with the national and international psychiatric community by sharing his expertise through lectures, research, and various publications.
-He holds advanced training and board certifications in Addictions, Addiction Medicine, and Clinical Psychopharmacology.
-Dr. Greenfield’s recent work is focused on the neurobiology of compulsive Internet, Smartphone, and screen use.
-He is credited with popularizing the variable reinforcement (slot machine model) of behavioral addictions and the dopamine-behavioral addiction connection.
+Dr. Greenfield is the founder and medical director of The Center for Internet and Technology Addiction and Assistant Clinical Professor of Psychiatry at the University of Connecticut School of Medicine where he teaches Sexual Medicine, Behavioral Addiction Medicine, as well as supervising residents in psychiatry.
+He is a leading authority on behavioral and process addiction and author of numerous articles/book chapters and the book Virtual Addiction which in 1999 rang an early warning regarding the world’s growing Internet addiction problem.
+Dr. Greenfield lectures throughout the world and has appeared on CNN, Dr. Oz, Good Morning America, The Today Show, Fox News, ESPN, NPR and HBO.
+He’s been featured in U.S. News and World Report, Newsweek, People, Time, Washington Post, Wall Street Journal, and The Economist.